 - Enable auto-reply messages on your phone while you’re driving.
 This will let your loved ones know you will get back to them when you reach your destination.

 It should be noted that drivers under the age of 18 or with an intermediate license or a permit cannot use a phone or handheld device while operating a motor vehicle.

 Electronic devices such as a vehicle’s navigation system or a phone’s GPS must be activated before driving.
 Unless the device has voice interactive command features, drivers must pull off the road and park safely to enter a new address for any change in destination or address.

 There are consequences for those who ignore the law.
 Violators will be subject to severe penalties.
 A fine for texting is not less than $250 for a first offense and doubles to $500 and a minimum 30-day license suspension for repeat offenders.
 The license will be suspended without the right to a hearing.
 If there is an accident involved while driving and texting, it could lead to a “driving to endanger” conviction, which can carry up to six months in jail, a maximum fine of $1,000, and 30 to 180 days license suspension.
 If the accident results in a fatality, it could lead to the possibility of vehicular homicide charges.

 Distracted driving is a serious problem that the State of Maine takes seriously.
 All drivers should know the current laws relating to cellphone usage while operating a vehicle.
-For those caught using handheld electronic devices while driving, ignorance of the law is no defense.
+Ignorance of the law is no defense for those caught using handheld electronic devices while driving.